Coronavirus: Social restrictions and Garda enforcement powers extended until May 5th

 Too many people have died and more will die ‘before it’s all over’, Varadkar tells briefing

-Gardaí stop motorists on the N71 at Ballinascarthy, Co Cork, this afternoon to ensure motorists were only making essential journeys in accordance with the government’s Covid-19 regulations.
-Photograph: Andy Gibson
+Taoiseach Leo Varadkar: ‘We need to persevere’ and maintain our discipline and resolve.
+Photograph: Leon Farrell/Photocall/PA

-The restrictions imposed by the Government which were due to expire on Sunday are to be extended for another three weeks, until May 5th, Taoiseach Leo Varadkar has announced.
+The restrictions imposed by the Government which were due to expire on Sunday are to be extended until May 5th, another three weeks, Taoiseach Leo Varadkar has announced.

 The recommendation to extend the controls was made by the National Public Health Emergency Team today and accepted by the Government.

-Too many people have died and more will die “before it’s all over”, the Taoiseach told a briefing in Government Buildings in Dublin.
+Too many people have died and more will have died “before it’s all over”, the Taoiseach told a briefing in Government Buildings, Dublin, on Friday.

 He said people could not afford to become complacent or lose focus and “we need to persevere” and to maintain our discipline and resolve.